 Bute & Mwyndy Haematite works

-The central core of the Bute site was just to the North of Bute farm with the Mwyndy works adjoining.
+The central core of the Bute site was opposite BETS garage just to the North of Bute farm with the Mwyndy works adjoining.
 This was operational in the mid to late 1800s and has now disappeared.

-In the fields south of the road here there have been some small slag heaps found which have associated finds of pottery from the 3rd and 4th Century, which is of course, late Roman age
+In the fields south of the road (on the BETS side) there have been some small slag heaps found which have associated finds of pottery from the 3rd and 4th Century, which is of course, late Roman age

 The following is an extract from an account of 1874 visit of Institute of Mechanical Engineers to Bute & Mwyndy Iron Ore mine published on Grace’s guide.
 This text is published under the creative commons Sharealike licence